 You can also click and drag the playback slider, or enter in a specific timecode in the time field, and then press the enter key on your keyboard to quickly find a specific scene.

-Click the window for a larger view of your production.
+Click the button to undock the preview windows for a larger view of your production.
 See Undocking the Preview Window for more information.

 Preview Screen Snapshots